Basic Bean (& Chickpea) Cooking Method

 The two most important things you can do to get hooked on cooking your own dry beans are:

 Place dry beans in a bowl covered by about 4 inches of cold water.
-Soak over night or 4-8 hours.
-Drain beans.
-If you can’t get around to cooking them they’re just fine soaking for 36 hours.
-After that you can drain them and refrigerate them for another day or two before cooking with no ill effects.
+Soak for 4-8 hours (or up to 24).
+If you can’t get around to cooking them after 24 hours, you can drain them and refrigerate them for another day before cooking with no ill effects.

-Place soaked beans in a large pot and cover with cold water by several inches.
-Add a couple of whole, peeled garlic cloves, a bay leaf and a chunk of peeled onion.
+Drain beans and put soaked beans in a large pot and cover with cold water by several inches.
+If you have time, add a couple of whole, peeled garlic cloves, a bay leaf and a chunk of peeled onion, but skip if you don’t.
 Bring to a boil, turn down to a simmer and let cook covered until the beans are tender, stirring occasionally (this helps prevent some beans from softening before others.)
 I add salt towards the end of the cooking time and when you do add salt, be generous, as in at least 1 teaspoon sea salt for every 1 cup or so of dried beans.
 They will likely need more still.
 The time it takes for the beans to cook will vary depending on the kind/size of bean and the freshness of the dried beans.
-Pinto and borlotti types typically take about 30-35 minutes, smaller white and black beans as little as 20-25.
-Let beans cool in their liquid (see above) and then use, freeze, etc. If you’re freezing some of the beans, fill your container with the beans and then ladle in the cooking liquid until the beans are covered.
+Pinto types typically take about 30-35 minutes, smaller white and black beans as little as 25.
+Let beans cool in their liquid (see above).
 Cooked beans keep in the refrigerator for 5-6 days and for several months in the freezer.